saleor/saleor-docs/docs/dashboard/discounts/sales.md

 ### Step 4: Availability

-Click the _MANAGE_ button in the right top corner of the availability card, and then assign a [channel](dashboard/configuration/channels.md).
+Click the _MANAGE_ button in the right top corner of the availability card, and then assign a previously created [channel](dashboard/configuration/channels.md).
+You can assign multiple channels to one sale discount.

 ### Step 5: Discount Value